SFEley/crunch/README.markdown

 * Document operations tend to follow the Javascript API's example in most cases, but not in all cases, leading to "un-Ruby-like" behavior such as multiple positional hash parameters and inconsistent conventions for setting queries and options.
 * The **Cursor** abstraction is somewhat confusing for those used to "recordset" style interfaces, as it can read but not update documents.
 It also has counting and rewinding behavior and an unclear lifespan.

-Crunch presents a different object hierarchy, with a "document-based" (as opposed to "collection-based") approach and a stronger adherence to Ruby idioms.
-At the highest level, there are four major public classes to understand: the **Database**, the **Collection**, the **Query**, and the **Document**.
-To reduce ambiguity, the **Fieldset** utility class (from which **Document** derives) is used in places of hashes for database operations.
-Fieldsets are _immutable_ -- once created, they can't be changed.
-This helps to keep state clean for event-driven programming.
+Crunch presents a different object hierarchy, with a _document-based_ (as opposed to _collection-based_) approach and a stronger adherence to Ruby idioms.
+At the highest level, there are three major public classes: the **Database**, the **Query**, and the **Document**.
+Queries and documents are "quasi-mutable" -- they can be refreshed by reloading the database, but cannot be updated except by applying MongoDB operations to them and then reloading.

 Synchronous vs. Asynchronous
 ----------------------------